 To create this example Dynamic Application, perform the following steps:

-• Click the Actions button, then select Create New Dynamic Application.
-The Create New Application page is displayed.
+- Click the Create New Dynamic Application.
+The Create New Application page is displayed. button, then select

 Because collection objects are assigned a specific snippet, you must create the container for the snippet code before creating the collection objects for this Dynamic Application.
 To create a container for the snippet code, perform the following steps: